Download the free COVID Alert DE app and help slow the spread. More Info

 – Governor John Carney

 In February, Delaware joined the “States for Gun Safety” Coalition, a multi-state bipartisan partnership to more effectively share data across state borders, intercept the flow of illegal weapons, and engage research institutions to explore new ways to confront gun violence.
 States from Massachusetts to Delaware, plus Puerto Rico, are participating in the coalition, which created the nation’s first Regional Gun Violence Research Consortium to collect and analyze data across multiple disciples on public efforts to reduce gun violence to better inform policymakers nationwide.
 We often hear that government should focus on enforcing laws already on the books.
 We agree.
 By working with our colleagues in neighboring states, we will do just that.
 Working together, we can ensure we have a common, consistent strategy for stopping violence before it happens, and targeting our worst offenders.Learn More

 Governor Carney believes we must work together to limit access to military-style weapons, and bump stock devices, and take other responsible action that can help prevent gun violence in Delaware.
-The Governor is working actively with members of the General Assembly to pass a ban on the sale, purchase and transfer of assault-style weapons in Delaware.
-These weapons allow those intent on doing harm to outgun members of law enforcement.
+In June, Governor Carney signed into law House Bill 300, which bans the sale and possession of bumps stock devices.
+Assault-style weapons allow those intent on doing harm to outgun members of law enforcement.
 And, as we’ve seen in Parkland, Las Vegas, and in many other tragedies across our country, military-style weapons can be used to carry out catastrophic acts of violence.
 As part of a comprehensive approach to gun safety, Governor Carney believes we can responsibly limit access to dangerous deadly weapons, while preserving the rights of Delawareans.Learn More